wazo-platform/wazo-doc/source/administration/ctiserver/ctiserver.rst

 with no line is not the member of any context and will not be able to do anything with the CTI client.

-Live reload configuration allow CTIServer to reload configuration on chage from WEBI.
+Live reload configuration allow CTI Server to reload this configuration on command received from WEBI.
 (This option is enable by default)
 You must restart the CTIServer to apply it.